Wednesday, August 31, 2005

 WHAT I WISHED I LEARNED FROM HIGH SCHOOL ENGLISH LIT

-One of my “could have” been favorite courses was English Lit.
+One of my could have been favorite courses was English Lit.
 The reason I say, "could have" been is because most of the required readings at that time bored me to tears.
-I didn’t have as much appreciation for works by Emily Bronte' as I did for Bach in my music appreciation course.
+I didnt have as much appreciation for works by Emily Bronte' as I did for Bach in my music appreciation course.
 If only I could have read my Sweet Valley High paperback novels, things would have been a lot more exciting!

 Then in college the same required course found me,only this time it was college English lit!
 Who knew I would have to read the same works again and write critical essays and term papers.
 In retrospect, I wish I would have expanded my horizons more in high school English Lit.
 Not just because it would have benefited me in college, but because I can see now how it benefits a person in the long run when we stretch ourselves, our interests and our imaginations--even though we think we may not like it.